AISS — Services

 My approach

-• Research preparation: informing study populations for data collection.
+• Research preparation: for example informing the study population for data collection.

-• Strengthening collaboration among direct and indirect stakeholders.
+• Promoting collaboration between direct and indirect stakeholders.

 What this involves